18 August 2026 · Financials

 Can Exiloz prepare the financials?

 Yes.
-We prepare financial statements and the tax computation together.
+We prepare the financial statements and the tax computation together, so the adjustment schedule is built directly from the accounts rather than reconciled afterwards.

 Get filing-ready financials

-Exiloz prepares clean financial statements and the tax computation together.
+Exiloz prepares clean financial statements and the book-to-tax computation together, so your EmaraTax return matches your accounts the first time.

 Book a Consultation Call Us